Please read these terms and conditions carefully before using Our Service.

 You means the individual members, visitors, users and others accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

-Your access to and use of the Service is conditioned on Your acceptance of and compliance with these Terms and Conditions.
+Your access to and use of the Service is conditioned on Your acceptance of and compliance with these Terms and Conditions and if a member, with the member Code of Conduct.
 These Terms and Conditions apply to all members, visitors, users and others who access or use the Service.

-By accessing or using the Service You agree to be bound by these Terms and Conditions.
+By accessing or using the Service You agree to be bound by these Terms and Conditions and if a member, by the member Code of Conduct.
 If You disagree with any part of these Terms and Conditions then You may not access the Service.

 You represent that you are over the age of 18.
 The Company does not permit those under 18 to use the Service.